Scholarships & Funding

 Interdisciplinary Center for the Study of Global Change Fellowships

 Prospective SPH students can be nominated for two different types of ICGC Fellowships: Scholar and Mellon Fellowships.
 All scholarships are competitive and SPH only supports one ICGC Fellow each academic year.
-Submission deadline is January 29, 2018.
+Submission deadline: January 29, 2018.

 LEND (Leadership Education in Neurodevelopmental and Related Disabilities)

 LEND fellows are graduate students, postgraduate students, or community members who display outstanding talent and commitment to improving the quality of life for children with neurodevelopmental disabilities and their families.
-Submission deadline is March 1, 2018.
+Submission deadline: March 1, 2018.

 SPH Scholars of Excellence Awards

 The University of Minnesota School of Public Health Scholars of Excellence Award honors SPH graduate and professional students whose research and scholarly interests are focused on issues of equity, diversity, and/or social justice and who demonstrate outstanding creativity, innovation, and potential for scholarly and/or professional excellence in their discipline or field.

 In addition, SPH Scholars of Excellence awardees demonstrate experience with, or commitment to, serving or working with underserved, underrepresented, or marginalized U.S. populations.